 - Be vigilant: Keep an eye out for the traditional signs of abuse: unexplained injuries, drastic and sudden changes in health or wellbeing, and attempts by the provider to limit your access to your loved one.

-If you or an elderly loved one have been injured by a healthcare provider, contact your Southern California elder abuse attorneys at Case Barnett Law immediately.
+If you or an elderly loved one has been injured by a healthcare provider, contact your Southern California elder abuse attorneys at Case Barnett Law immediately.
 You or your loved one may be entitled to compensation for your injuries and suffering.
-Call our firm at (949) 861-2990, or contact us online, and let us inform you and your family of your legal rights and how our firm can assist you in protecting those right
+Call our dedicated Costa Mesa personal injury lawyer team at (949) 861-2990, or contact us online, and let us inform you and your family of your legal rights and how our firm can assist you in protecting those right